 Indigenous/local livestock Species/breeds are well adapted to the dry and marginal lands of the world.
 Such breeds use the scarce resources of such lands and produce high valued and precious products for food.
 Among such adapted livestock species, camel is the most important one and is well appreciated in this regards.
-Camel is highly adapted to such dry and marginal lands, ensuring livelihood of the millions of people.
+Camel is highly adapted to such dry and marginal lands, ensuring the livelihood of the millions of people.
 Camel is not only an efficient biological machine of the difficult environment but can be a solution for many difficult questions (drought, climate change, water and feed scarcity and food security challenge) of the future.

-In spite of all its characteristics camel is neglected animal among the policy makers both at national and international levels.
-Such negligence is resulting in sinking of camel culture and there is a severe camel decline in some Asian countries, especial South East Asia.
+In spite of all its characteristics camel is neglected animal among the policymakers both at national and international levels.
+Such negligence is resulting in the sinking of camel culture and there is a severe camel decline in some Asian countries, especial South East Asia.
 In the near past and present, the importance of camel is well realized and documented at different levels.
-Many scientific literature were produced to highlight camel importance on various aspects of camel, especially camel genetic resources and its milk production potential.
+Many scientific works of literature were produced to highlight camel importance on various aspects of camel, especially camel genetic resources and its milk production potential.
 Many camel projects were initiated and still continue on camel milk and other aspects in different parts of the world.
 To highlight the importance of camel and its challenges, a world camel day was proposed by the author and ultimately 22 June was declared as world camel day.
-Camel day will be celebrate in many parts of the world by camel scientists and activist to highlight it as integral part of biodiversity and efficient biological model in the dry and deserted lands of the world.
+Camel day will be celebrated in many parts of the world by camel scientists and activist to highlight it as an integral part of biodiversity and efficient biological model in the dry and deserted lands of the world.

 Camels4Life, International Society of Camelids Research and Development (ISOCARD), Camel Association of Pakistan (CAP), Society of animal, vet and environmental scientists (SAVES) and LIFE Network Pakistan is going to celebrate this day by conducting seminars and media campaign in Pakistan.
 A page on Facebook is composed and the link is given below.

 As UN is celebrating the decade of Biodiversity, it is very in place to celebrate camel day and correlate it with the decade of biodiversity.
 Camel is very integral part of the world’s biodiversity and not harmful for flora/vegetation as camel takes few bites and walk to the other plant.
-Camel pad is like cushion and not harmful for the plants in the rangelands and desert.
+Camel pad is like the cushion and not harmful for the plants in the rangelands and desert.